 where $\ell\in\{e,\mu,\tau\}$.
 Collider signatures for some UV-completions of the dimension-7 operators $\mathcal{O}_{LH}$ and $\mathcal{O}_{LeHD}$ are discussed in Ref.~\cite{Cepedello:2017lyo} and Ref.~\cite{delAguila:2012nu}, respectively.
 From a model-independent perspective, LNV effective operators can be constrained by LHC searches using the non-observation of same-sign dilepton events\footnote{This can also be used to falsify high-scale leptogenesis given a potential signal at colliders~\cite{Deppisch:2013jxa}.
 See also Refs.~\cite{Frere:2008ct,Deppisch:2013jxa,BhupalDev:2014hro,Dhuria:2015wwa,Dhuria:2015cfa,BhupalDev:2015khe} for some relevant discussions in the instance of a Left-Right Symmetric Model.}.
-In Ref.~\cite{Aoki:2020til} collider signals of the dimension-5 LEFT operator $\ell^\pm\ell'^\pm W^\mp W^\mp$ were discussed in the context of LNV and neutrino masses.
-For left-handed charged leptons this operator corresponds to the dimension-7 SMEFT operator $\mathcal{O}_{LDH1}$.
-In Refs.~\cite{Fuks:2020zbm} and~\cite{Fuks:2020att} collider signatures of the dimension-5 Weinberg operator $\mathcal{O}_{LH}^{(5)}=\epsilon_{ij}\epsilon_{mn}\lrs{\overline{L^c}{}^iL^m}H^jH^n$, as well as the type-I seesaw UV-completion, were studied in the muon channel within a range of parameters for which the EFT description is valid.
+In Ref.~\cite{Aoki:2020til,Fuks:2020att} collider signals of the dimension-5 operator $\ell^\pm\ell'^\pm W^\mp W^\mp$ were discussed in the context of LNV and neutrino masses.
+From a SMEFT perspective, such an operator can arise from the dimension-7 SMEFT operator of type $\Psi^2H^2D^2$, c.f.
+Table \ref{tab:dim7op}.
+In Refs.~\cite{Fuks:2020zbm} collider signatures of the dimension-5 Weinberg operator $\mathcal{O}_{LH}^{(5)}=\epsilon_{ij}\epsilon_{mn}\lrs{\overline{L^c}{}^iL^m}H^jH^n$, as well as the type-I seesaw UV-completion, were studied in the muon channel within a range of parameters for which the EFT description is valid.